SamarSharma/SamarSharma/README.md

 <h2> About Samar:</h2>

-- My name is Samar Sharma.
-I am driven and passionate about security analysis and data analysis.
+- I am driven and passionate about security analysis and data analysis.
 I enjoy working with technology and analyzing and solving complex problems.
 I have a bachelor's degree in Computer Information Systems from Georgia State University.
 - Email: sharma010400@gmail.com

 <h2>👨‍💻 IT Projects:</h2>